marxhendrik/skullandbones/README.md

 - [ ] figure out if its possible to share data between DMFs without abusing the Core-Module.
 E.g. SearchTemplateFragment will display Search Templates but the search Templates are saved by the :magnetsearch module.
 Shared Data layer only seems like a good idea if the instances of repo etc. can be shared as well
     - If not possible think about whether those features should be seperated.
+- [ ] find or make an icon for the app and the repo
+- [ ] kotlin gradle scripts ?!
-- [ ] Unit tests for domain layer
+- [ ] unit tests for domain layer
-- [ ] Unit tests for UiController
+- [ ] unit tests for UiController